 We are a non-profit 501(c)(3) organization so your donations are tax deductible.

-We are currently developing a new program to train health care practitioners around the world.
+We are currently developing a program to train health care practitioners in reversing the effects of lead poisoning.
+To learn more, review the videos on this page: lead-poisoning-treatment

 Your donations are appreciated.